 If you’re a keen coffee drinker then chances are that it doesn’t last long enough for you to consider the storage shelf life of your beans.
 However, if you fall into the food cupboard hoarder category (don’t worry, you’ll be the envy of everyone if disaster strikes) then you may be wondering if that bag of coffee that has taken up residence there is still good to use.

-This brings me to my main point today which is how long does coffee last, can coffee go bad and how do you tell if it has?
+This brings me to my main point today which is how long does coffee last,

 The answer is quite straightforward.
 Yes, coffee beans can go bad and you can often tell by their smell, appearance, and taste if something is a bit off.
 The main reason coffee goes bad is due to improper storage so make sure you keep those beans in an airtight container.